pashagolub/pgxmock/examples/batch/README.md

 ## PostgreSQL Batch Example in Go

-This example is subdivided into three steps.
-1. databaseSetup
-2. requestBatch, where a list of sql queries is executed.
-3. databaseCleanup

-**Description:**

 This Go program demonstrates interacting with a PostgreSQL database using batch operations for improved efficiency.
-It leverages the `pgx/v5` library for database connectivity.
+It leverages the `pgx/v5` library.

 **Features:**

-- **Database Setup:** Creates a table named `ledger` to store data (description and amount).
+* Creates a table named `ledger` to store data (description and amount).
-- **Batch Requests:** Executes multiple SQL statements within a single database transaction using `pgx.Batch`.
-This includes inserts (`INSERT`), selects (`SELECT`), and an aggregate function (`SUM`).
+* Executes multiple SQL statements within a single database transaction using `pgx.Batch`.
+This includes inserts (`INSERT`), selects (`SELECT`), and iterating over results.
-- **Error Handling:** Gracefully handles potential errors during database operations and panics for critical failures.
+* Handles potential errors during database operations.
-- **Transaction Management:** Ensures data consistency by using transactions with `Begin`, `Commit`, and `Rollback`.
+* Ensures data consistency by using transactions with `Begin`, `Commit`, and `Rollback`.
-- **Cleanup:** Deletes all rows from the `ledger` table after processing.
+* Deletes all rows from the `ledger` table after processing.

 **Requirements:**